rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 ### When Type-Level Terms Are Well-Formed

-Type-Level Terms are considered Well-Formed when trait obligations within them are satisfied by the trait solver.
+Type-Level Terms are considered Well-Formed when obligations within them are satisfied by the trait solver.
 As an example, the following is not well-formed:

 ```rust,ignore
 Vec<str>